lu-ci/apex-sigma-core/docs/setup/vagrant.md

 ## Cloning The Repository

-Open a command prompt/terminal and `cd` into the location you want Sigma to be in and clone Sigma's repository and update it's modules using the following commands.
+Open a command prompt/terminal and `cd` into the location you want Sigma to be in and clone Sigma's repository and update its modules using the following commands.

 ```sh
 git clone https://github.com/aurora-pro/apex-sigma-core.git